Nebula-Softworks/Twilight-ESP/README.md

 Now, run `pnpm bundle`.
 Your changes will be bundled into the result.
 View the `build` folder to see and edit how the code is generated, including the header paragraph etc.

-### Using the dev-server method
+### Using The Dev-Server Method
 After completing the first 2 steps, run `pnpm dev-server`.
 Whenever you save changes, the dist/main.luau file will automatically update.
 In addition, the code will be generated with much more readable content, allowing for easier debugging.
 Replace your URL for HttpGet with `http://localhost:8642/dist/main.luau` - if you have changed the port, change it here as well.

 ## Credits
 Nebula Softworks - Design And Programming
 cyclic@luau.software - Helping With Some Project Setup
 Rojo - Project Things (idk man)
 seaofvoices & Lune - Compiler
-JohnyMorganz - Language Server
+JohnyMorganz - Language Server Used In Development
 Latte Softworks - Compiler prior to Version 1.2

 > Copyright © 2025 Nebula Softworks.
 All rights reserved.